Skip to Content

 Total monthly payment $1,983 $2,034

-As you can see, there’s a notable difference in mortgage insurance costs, which results in slightly different monthly payments, too (about a $50 difference per month).
+As you can see, there’s a notable difference in mortgage insurance costs, which results in slightly different monthly payments (about a $50 difference per month).
 That can add up to a lot over the life of your loan — around $18,000 on a 30-year term.

-For this reason, if you’re considering a house that is located in a USDA-approved area and fall under the required income limits, a USDA loan may be the better choice.
-If not, an FHA is your next best option.
+For this reason, if you’re considering a house that is located in a USDA-approved area and falls under the required income limits, a USDA loan may be a better choice.
+If not, an FHA is likely to be your next best option.

 FAQ